EliaMelfior/ReactReduxCalendar/README.md

-# React Challenge - Eliâ Melfior's changes!
+# React Redux Calendar Features:

 - The features that were implemented:
 - Reminder system which shows the reminders when you click on a day in the calendar.